tilmantroester/bayesian_statistical_methods/syllabus.md

 - Show that the function that minimises the L_1 loss is the median
 - Implement neural density estimation

-# 11. Interpreting posteriors and recap
+# 11. Gaussian processes and random fields
+Notebook: `lectures/gaussian_processes.ipynb`
+- WIP

+# 12. Recap
 Notebook: `lectures/recap.ipynb`
-- How to interpret and summarise posteriors
-    - Credible intervals
-    - Projection effects
 - Recap of the course
-- Worked example: cosmology inference on Type Ia supernovae data